(See also: Table of Contents)

 The most common use is to create an entry for the table of contents which does not otherwise appear in the text itself.

 [rps2]1.Migraine - can cause dizziness[rpe]

 In the braille text:

 cause dizzi;s """"""""" #c

 Please note that the order of these codes is important.

-The second line which uses the code [rps2] will appear in the text, and be a level 2 TOC item.
+The second line, which uses the code [rps2], will both appear in the text and be a level 2 TOC item.